hugosantos-io/baobab/README.md

 ![baobab-banner-small](https://github.com/user-attachments/assets/2301ae2a-9dd9-46d4-baf7-1e56061e9359)

-A place connecting learning and community, inspired by the resilience, strength, and wisdom sharing of the "[tree of life](https://en.wikipedia.org/wiki/Adansonia)."
+A place connecting learning and a community of software engineers and engineer managers inspired by the resilience, strength, and wisdom sharing of the "[tree of life](https://en.wikipedia.org/wiki/Adansonia)."

 Baobab is a place designed to connect people through collaborative learning, inspired by the majestic [Baobab tree](https://en.wikipedia.org/wiki/Adansonia), a symbol of strength, resilience, and knowledge sharing.
 Just as the Baobab sustains life around it, our community seeks to nurture the intellectual and personal growth of those participating, creating an ecosystem of continuous and collaborative learning.